Anteste/SnakeVanillaJS/README.md

 # SnakeVanillaJS
-My First JS Script in 2017
+My First JS Game in 2017 using Canvas on Vanilla JavaScript